12 May 2025

 Earth Observation programmes aim to provide the scientific community with continuous, large scale datasets.
 Whereas, the in situ observation network provides datasets limited either in time or in space (often high frequency punctual measurements over a short period of time), space-borne Earth Observation systems can provide long term and, often, global datasets, although generally with a lower sampling frequency (usually daily).

 Space-borne Earth Observation systems also have the advantage of being able to provide data everywhere, regardless of accessibility issues (geophysical or political), and, for some sensors, regardless of meteorological conditions.
-In recent years, in part due to the increase in the number of sensors being in flown, but also because of the efforts put into inter sensor and inter mission calibration, these datasets have become ubiquitous.
+In recent years there has been an increase in the number of sensors being flown for oceanographic purposes, also with great improvements in sensor and mission calibration.

 The importance of monitoring SST is generally accepted by the oceanographic and meteorological scientific communities.
 An SST sensor was included in the EU Copernicus-funded Sentinel-3 Earth Observation mission, namely the Sentinel Land Sea Surface Thermal Radiometer (SLSTR) which is flown on the Sentinel-3A and -3B satellites.
 This sensor has the particularity of being dual view, meaning higher quality SST observations are possible, accounting better for water vapour and aerosol, in addition to the two onboard black body calibration capability.
 It’s also useful for reference purposes when combined with other satellite SST data, as a continuation from AATSR.
 This is necessary to ensure the continuity with past SST missions.